hypnosec/writeups/2013/unsw-ctf/3-re-crypto.md

 *A couple of hours passed...*

 @cyphar then did `cat rope`.
 Turns out, the key is not displayed by strings, but only by `cat`.
+The reason is that each character in the strings is followed by several null terminators.
+This means that `strings` was unable to find it.

 ```
 $ cat ./rope